 Rota Vicentina is the perfect place to do so.
 It matches spectacular walking trails, beautiful beaches, fresh and delicious food and peaceful villages where relaxing and going offline seems almost mandatory.

 Rota Vicentina is a network of 445km of walking trails in the southwest of Portugal.
 It comprises two distinct paths: the fishermen trail, which follows the coast, and the historical way, more inland.
 They’re both thought to be done on foot, with stretches that do not exceed 25km per day.
 Even though they are quite distinct, they intersect in some places, and you can easily swap from one to the other and experience a radically different scenery.
-They’re perfect for Spring and Autumn, since during summer time it is a lot hotter and also more crowded as many locals and tourists head to this area for summer holidays (in case you want to know more about Costa Vicentina as a destination you can read more about it here).
+They’re perfect for Spring and Autumn, since during summer time it is a lot hotter and also more crowded as many locals and tourists head to this area for summer holidays.

 The Fishermen Trail